jiewwantan/high_availability_webapp_AWS_cloudformation/README.md

 To check IAM user credential in aws-cli:<br />
 `aws iam list-users`

-and be sure the IAM user is setup with the administrator permission to perform necessary deployment steps.
+and be sure the IAM user is setup with the administrator permission to perform necessary deployment steps. <br />
-For more information on setting up IAM user for CloudFormation, see: https://medium.com/geekculture/step-by-step-guide-on-setting-up-cloudformation-iam-role-for-github-actions-cb227234a58b
+For more information on setting up IAM user for CloudFormation, see: <br />
+https://medium.com/geekculture/step-by-step-guide-on-setting-up-cloudformation-iam-role-for-github-actions-cb227234a58b

 ## Project files